Skip to content

 |-- HBuilder-Hello // uni-app offline packaging project

-Drag the dependency library and dependency resource files SDK folder into the UniPlugin-iOS folder, the directory structure after dragging should be as follows.
+Drag the dependency libraries and resource files SDK folder into the UniPlugin-iOS folder, the directory structure after dragging should be as follows.

 |-- UniPlugin-iOS